Bhandup: History

 Bhandup is one of the oldest suburbs in Mumbai.
-It is home to Shivaji Talao, or Shivaji Lake, named after the Maratha ruler, Shivaji.
-Devotees of Ganapati immerse idols of the elephant god Ganesh at the lake during the months of August through September, as well as in Bhandupeshwar Kundh in Bhandup Village East near the Eastern Express Highway.
+It is home to the Shivaji Talao, or Shivaji Lake, named after the Maratha ruler, Shivaji.
+Devotees of Ganapati immerse idols of the elephant god, Ganesh at the lake during the months of August through September, as well as in the Bhandupeshwar Kundh in Bhandup Village East, near the Eastern Express Highway.

-The earliest records of Bhandup come from 1803, and show the contemporary Bhandup estate to comprise Bhandup, Nahur and Kanjur Marg.
+The earliest records of Bhandup come from 1803, and show the contemporary Bhandup estate to comprise Bhandup, Nahur, and Kanjur Marg.

-The Silaharas, also known as Shilahara, were the rulers of this region with partial Dravidian ancestry who later mixed with the Prakrit speaking Indo-Aryan locals of Konkan.
+The Silaharas, also known as Shilahara, were the rulers of this region, with partial Dravidian ancestry, who later mixed with the Prakrit speaking Indo-Aryan locals of Konkan.
 The Silaharas promoted socio-economic progress in the 11th century around Bombay.
-To control the regions in Bombay and Thane, the built the Rajapatha, passing from the north of Bhandup, following the current Bombay-Thane road.
+To control the regions in Bombay and Thane, they built the Rajapatha, passing from the north of Bhandup, following the current Bombay-Thane road.

 Historical records indicate that the distillery at Bhandup was one of the two biggest sources of liquor in the Bombay Presidency, the other being the Uran distillery.

 Bhandup was also one of the first railway stations in India.
 The first train ran between Bori Bunder and Thane on 16 April 1853 with 400 passengers aboard 14 railway carriages, at 3:35 pm.
 It is said that the idea to connect Bombay with Thane and Kalyan occurred to Mr. George Clark, the Chief Engineer of the Bombay Government, on a visit to Bhandup in 1843.

 However, Bhandup was not a part of Bombay until 1950, when the boundaries of the Bombay municipal corporation were extended up to Andheri on the western side and Bhandup on the eastern side.